woosting/turris-notes/howtos/lxc/container-creation.md

 # Container creation

-1. Create the BTRFS subvolume that will to host the container:
+1. Create the BTRFS subvolume that will host the container:

     ```shell
     btrfs subvolume create /srv/lxc/<containername>